 Exception Categories

-Not all ICT products utilized for the mission of the University of Illinois is eligible for an accessibility exception.
+Not all ICT products utilized for the mission of the University of Illinois are eligible for an accessibility exception.
 This is due to the variable use and nature of the ICT product and the impact of any accessibility issues.

 Decision Tree